marmelab/ng-admin/README.md

 - `showView` (unused by default)
 - `deletionView`
 - `dashboardView`: another special view to define a panel in the dashboard (the ng-admin homepage) for an entity.
-- `menuView`: another special view to define the appearance of the entity menu in the sidebar

 ### General View Settings